-In terms of sectoral production, US agriculture, food processing, motor vehicle and services decline, while there are small increases in production of other manufactures.
+In terms of sectoral production, US agriculture, food processing, motor vehicles and services decline, while there are small increases in production of other manufactures.
 Production in Canada and Mexico falls most in those sectors where there is a high level of integration with US production and trade - textiles, wearing apparel and machinery in Mexico; chemicals and metals in Canada; and motor vehicles in both Canada and Mexico.
 While the results show that the US does obtain some small gains in manufacturing production and employment in the chemicals, metals, electronic equipment and machinery sectors, the losses in their motor vehicles, textiles, meat, food and services sectors far exceed these small gains leading to less jobs for Americans overall.
-Mexicans and Canadian.
 The overall fall in production and rise in costs is also accompanied by a decline in vertical specialization across NAFTA in all commodities.

 The IESC database and model's ability to differentiate tariffs between intermediate, consumption and investment goods improved analysis of the mechanisms through which the tariffs acted, as well as the supply chain interactions (changes in demand by agent).
 The motor vehicles and wearing apparel supply chains were examined in detail to provide a clearer picture of the likely outcomes of reversing NAFTA on production.
 The analysis found that there is some potential for growth in production of cranes, semi-trailers and tractors (motor vehicles purchased for investment), as domestic production replaces Mexican imports of these goods when the US raises tariffs, however, this outcome is reversed if Canada and Mexico reciprocate.
-Overall, motor vehicle production (passenger cars, auto parts and cranes, semi-trailers and tractors) fall throughout NAFTA as the benefits of vertical specialization are reversed.
+Overall, production of motor vehicles, and in particular passenger cars, fall throughout NAFTA as the benefits of vertical specialization are reversed.

-Considering the data, the potential loss of 256,000 low-skill jobs in the US suggests that the US's withdrawal from NAFTA will not achieve the stated policy goal of increasing employment in the US.
+Considering the data, the potential loss of 256,000 low-skill jobs in the US suggests that the US's withdrawal from NAFTA will not achieve the stated policy objective of increasing employment in the US.
 With Canada and Mexico's reciprocation causing most of the fall in employment, reciprocation is clearly not the preferred option for Canada and Mexico, although given the WTO rules this may be unavoidable.